lm2-poly/mtg/README.md

 - Jean-François Chauvette (Author) : chauvettejf@gmail.com
 - Daniel Therriault (supervisor and permanent corresponding author) : daniel.therriault@polymtl.ca

+Here is a video that shows what the MTG can achieve : https://youtu.be/GVyqH3ieYt0

 Please contact us if you would like to contribute to this project.

 ![Graphical abstract](graphicalAbstract.png)